 Every year the Vermont Agency of Transportation (VTrans) and SWCRPC monitor traffic along a variety of roads in the region.
 The RPC traffic count program is intended to supplement VTrans’ traffic data in the Region.
 It includes counts at 19 locations across the region on a bi-annual basis.
 The RPC also performs traffic counts at the request of towns on a limited first-come, first-served basis.
 Data can be collected on volume, vehicle classification and speed.
-For more information about the traffic counts see the reports below and contact Katharine.
+For more information about the traffic counts see the reports below and contact Anthony.

 - Traffic Count Location History 2003-2013